 What follows is a public draft of the investment memo that I intend to use for Earnest’s second fund with as few redactions as possible.
 This is not a invitation to invest; we are currently investing in new companies out of our Fund 1 (now closed) and Earnest Fund 2 does not yet exist.
 This is simply an extension of our experiment in radical transparency beginning with our open-source process designing our funding for bootstrappers investment strategy and Shared Earnings Agreement investment structure.

-If this is interesting and you would like to continue following our journey, I’d recommend joining our Friend of the Fund newsletter.
+If this is interesting and you would like to continue following our journey, I’d recommend checking out our For Investors page.
 Feedback, critiques, and discussions are highly encouraged.

 If you’re not familiar with Earnest at all here is a very brief primer on who we are and what we do.
 If you’re already familiar with Earnest, skip to the next section.

 Earnest Capital is a fund launched in 2019.
 We do “funding for bootstrappers” which is a strategy to back founders and businesses that most people would associate with bootstrapping: capital efficient, often focusing on niche markets, balancing growth with sustainability of the business rather than growth at all costs.

 For founders we offer a bootstrapper-aligned financing instrument we created call the Shared Earnings Agreement (SEAL).
 The SEAL retains all the flexibility of other early stage instruments (converting to equity in the event of a next financing equity round or participating in an exit) but also aligns the investor with a strategy of building a profitable ongoing business through a modified profit share arrangement called Shared Earnings.

 Beyond investing Earnest brings an incredible group of successful founders and operators as mentors who have skin in the game by also being investors in the fund.
 We run a remote community of founders and mentors and also run our fund and investing process entirely remote-first.